achinth-b/achinth-b.github.io/content/posts/canada.md

 ### Proto-Civic Nationalism for Those Who Looked the Part

-Wilfrid Laurier (PM from 1896-1911) had articulated this vision _decades_ earlier.
-To quote him:
+Wilfrid Laurier (PM from 1896-1911) had articulated this vision _decades_ earlier:

 > "We are here a nation, composed of the most heterogeneous elements—Protestants and Catholics, English, French, German, Irish, Scotch...
-In each of these conflicting antagonistic elements, however, there is a common spot of patriotism."[^3]
+In each of these conflicting antagonistic elements, however, there is a common spot of patriotism."
+>
+> **Wilfrid Laurier**, House of Commons, 1900[^3]

 He also raised the Chinese head tax from $50 to $500 in 1903.
 A few years later, Crown subjects from erstwhile British India were denied entry into Canada purely on the basis of their race.
 The Order-in-Council P.C.
-1911-1324 explicitly banned "any immigrants belonging to the Negro race".[^4]
+1911-1324 explicitly banned "any immigrants belonging to the Negro race."[^4]

-22000 Canadians of Japanese heritage had their citizenship and property stripped.
-Aya Suzuki asked a simple question: 'What are we fighting for?
-Not that the same treatment the Nazis gave the Jews be practiced here in our own country!"[^5]
+22,000 Canadians of Japanese heritage had their citizenship and property stripped.
+Aya Suzuki asked a simple question:

+> "What are we fighting for?
+Not that the same treatment the Nazis gave the Jews be practiced here in our own country!"
+>
+> **Aya Suzuki**, *The New Canadian*[^5]

 ### The paradox of Mackenzie King

 William Lyon Mackenzie King, our longest-serving Prime Minister, personified this dichotomy.
 On January 1, 1947, he enacted the **Canadian Citizenship Act**, effectively severing our identity from the British Empire.
 For the first time, we were not "British Subjects" — we were "Canadians."
 It was a bold act of civic nationalism that created the legal container for a distinct people.[^6]

-But in the very same year, King stood in the House of Commons and declared that Canada had a right to select immigrants to preserve the "fundamental character of the population," explicitly warning against "large-scale immigration from the Orient."[^7] He built the house of Canadian citizenship—civic, independent, distinct—but he tried to lock the door to anyone who wasn't white.
+But in the very same year, King stood in the House of Commons and declared:

+> Canada had a right to select immigrants to preserve the "fundamental character of the population," explicitly warning against "large-scale immigration from the Orient."
+>
+> **William Lyon Mackenzie King**, House of Commons, 1947[^7]

+He built the house of Canadian citizenship (civic, independent, distinct) but he tried to lock the door to anyone who wasn't white.

 He laid the tracks for a multicultural nation while trying to keep the train exclusively European.

+---

 These faultlines weren't contradictions of Canadian nationalism; they were boundaries on it.
 While there was a real, civic, vision, it only applied to those who looked the part.